wgroeneveld/brainbaking/content/post/learning-yourself-to-draw.md

 It should be that simple.
 I intent to learn to draw within a year, without enrolling in a traditional school.
 To be successful, I will turn to books, online courses, experts in art by visiting expo's/museums, experts in art by going to short term workshops, and above all: by lot's of practicing.
 Noah states that $10k could be spent wisely within one year.
 I have no idea how much it will cost me but my intention is to keep it as low as possible.

 Each learning 'session' will be another blog post.
 I have a general idea on what I like (ink, watercolor, anything physical, journals) and what I don't like (acrylic paint, anything digital) but since there is so much I don't know, this might change during the course of the coming year.
+Since Pinterest is so inspiring I'd like to upload as much of the artwork as possible.
+Sharing via pins makes it easier for people to try it themselves.

+Take a look at my Pinterest profile by clicking on the icon on the bottom of the page.
+If you're looking for all blog posts about learning to draw, check out the **'[learning yourself to draw](/tags/learning-yourself-to-draw/)' tag**.

 Are you familiar with the frustrated feeling you get while visting an art supply store and staring at all the equipment but having no idea what does what?
 That's me.
 So, I figured...

 ### Start with the beginning.